JAX API

 Depending on the device the array is stored on, as well as its dtype, the calculations will be performed using 32- or 64- bits floating point arythmetics, and using the CPU or CUDA implementation.

-Note that the l_max and normalized arguments (positions 1 and 2 in the signature) should be tagged as static when jit-ing the function:
+Note that the l_max argument (position 1 in the signature) should be tagged as static when jit-ing the function:

 >>> import jax